As healthy as this breed usually is, Maine Coon cats and asthma are not unheard of.

 Will Asthma Kill My Cat?

-If your cat has recently been diagnosed, then you may be wondering, can cats die from asthma?
+If your cat has recently been diagnosed, you may wonder, can cats die from asthma?

 Unfortunately, yes, a cat can die from asthma.
 However, this is a progressive condition that usually starts mild and gets worse over time.